adklempner/vasm-cf/README.md

 1. If I can show that VASM can be securely interpreted in state channels, it might be possible to run WASM applications as well using TrueBit's [WebAssembly interpreter](https://github.com/TrueBitFoundation/webasm-solidity)
 2. Presently, the VASM logic exists as a state variable in a deployed smart contract and is set via the constructor.
 Obviously adding a function to switch out the logic creates a simple "upgrade" mechanism, but this idea can be taken a step further by making `AppLogic` a part of the state passed around in the channel.
 Instead of installing applications through the [Counterfactual protocol](https://specs.counterfactual.com/en/latest/05-install-protocol.html), participants install the VASM interpreter and "load" the application by signing a state update.
 This opens the dangerous but interesting possibility of "renegotiating" a contract in the middle of its execution by agreeing to modify parts of it's logic.
 Risk can be mitigated with immutable restrictions on how the logic can be mutated.
 3. Petri nets can be used to [construct a Domain Specific Language](https://www.blahchain.com/posts/dsl_creation.html) that is NOT Turing complete.
 A critique of Solidity is that its Turing-completeness complicates security.
-If VASM can make it easy to build and run smart contract DSLs, we can experiment with strciter languages for specific problems.
+If VASM can make it easy to build and run smart contract DSLs, we can experiment with stricter languages for specific problems.

 ## Does this code work?

 No. As of now, the contract compiles (you can try with `yarn && yarn build`) but nothing is tested.
-This is mostly to share an idea and recieve feedback.
+This is mostly to share an idea and receive feedback.
 Feel free to open an issue :)